nathhB/nbnet/README.md

 # nbnet

 nbnet is a single header C (C99) library to implement client-server network code for games.
-It is more precisely designed for fast-paced action games. nbnet is based on this [great series of articles](https://gafferongames.com/) by Glenn Fiedler.
+It is more precisely designed for fast-paced action games.

+nbnet is based on this [great series of articles](https://gafferongames.com/) by Glenn Fiedler.

+nbnet aims to be as easy to use as possible. nbnet's API is designed to be as friendly as possible; it does not have any callback mechanisms and relies solely on polling which makes it easy to integrate into a game loop.

 **Disclaimer**: nbnet is in the early stages of its development and is, first and foremost, a learning project of mine as I explore online game development.
 If you are looking for a professional production-ready library, this is not the one.

+You can see nbnet in action [in this video](https://www.youtube.com/watch?v=BJl_XN3QJhQ&ab_channel=NathanBIAGINI).

+If you want to discuss the library, you can join the [nbnet's discord server](https://discord.gg/esR8FSyPnF).

 ## Features